Amstel Gold Race (men's race): Search for identity

-A young race, the Amstel Gold Race struggled to find its place on the international calendar between the much older cobbled classics and the Ardennes classics and had problems attracting the best riders.
-For 2 years, cycling great Eddy Merckx did not participate anymore because organizers could not pay his starting fee.
-In 1973 race director Herman Krott agreed to pay a considerable sum to Merckx's team, provided that he would win the race.
+During its formative years, the Amstel Gold Race struggled to attract elite riders, competing for calendar placement against the older cobbled classics and Ardennes classics.
+Eddy Merckx did not participate for two years due to disputes over his starting fee.
+In 1973, race director Herman Krott agreed to pay a considerable sum to Merckx's team, provided that he would win the race.
 Merckx started and won the Amstel Gold Race more than three minutes ahead of the second-place finisher.
-Two years later, he was the first rider to win a second time.
+Two years later, he became the first rider to win a second time.

-In the late 1970s Dutchman Jan Raas won the Amstel Gold Race a record five times, of which four were consecutive.
-Raas was able to rely on his strong sprint finish, but also took two solo victories.
-Dutch media started coining the phrase Amstel Gold Raas.
-In 1983 Australian Phil Anderson became the first non-European winner.
+In the late 1970s, Dutchman Jan Raas won the Amstel Gold Race a record five times, of which four were consecutive.
+Raas relied on a strong sprint finish, while also taking two solo victories.
+The Dutch media subsequently coined the phrase Amstel Gold Raas.
+In 1983, Australian Phil Anderson became the first non-European winner.

 Michael Boogerd was a regular podium finisher.

 Move to Maastricht

-In 1991 the finish of the Amstel Gold Race moved to Maastricht, Limburg's capital city, and in 1998 the start also moved there.
-The character of the race was more and more defined by the hilly area in the south of the province.
-Only two Dutch riders, Michael Boogerd and Erik Dekker, had won the race in the last two decades before Mathieu van der Poel's famous win in 2019.
+In 1991, the finish of the Amstel Gold Race moved to Maastricht, Limburg's capital city, and in 1998, the start also moved there.
+The character of the race became increasingly defined by the hilly area in the south of the province.
+Between 1999 and 2019, only two Dutch riders, Michael Boogerd and Erik Dekker, won the race.
 Both Boogerd and Dekker beat American Lance Armstrong in a two-man sprint in Maastricht, in 1999 and 2001 respectively.
-The 2001 race only had 37 finishers of a 190-strong pack, the lowest number in modern times.
-Boogerd shares the record of seven podium finishes with Jan Raas, having achieved one victory, four-second places, two third places and several other top-ten finishes.
+The 2001 race had 37 finishers from a 190-strong pack, the lowest number in modern times.
+Boogerd shares the record of seven podium finishes with Jan Raas, having achieved one victory, four second places, two third places, and several other top-ten finishes.